santoshtechwiz/codeguru.github.io/_drafts/seo/jest-complete-tutorial.md

 In this blog post I will show you everything related with jest testing like

 - Jest SpyOn
+- Jest Mock
+- Jest Module mocking
+- How to mock Jquery event and jquery ajax call
+- How to mock IntersectionObserver and some tips and trics about the jest

 - [Testing with Jest: Awesome Tips and Tricks](https://www.codeguru.co.in/2021/03/jest-tips-and-trics.html)